 Confused between taking a personal loan or an education loan for your study abroad plans.
 Both options can fund your tuition, living expenses, and travel costs, but they work very differently.

 Personal loans offer quick approval with minimal documentation but often come with higher interest rates and shorter repayment periods.
-For instance, the average interest rate for personal loans in India ranges from 7.15% to 10.5%.
+For instance, personal loan interest rates in India typically range from 10.5% to 21%, depending on the lender and credit profile.

 Education loans, on the other hand, are designed for academic financing, offering benefits like lower interest rates, tax advantages, and deferred repayment options.
-For example, the SBI PM-Vidyalaxmi Scheme provides interest rates starting from 8.65% for loans above ₹7.5 lakh with collateral.
+For example, the SBI Global Ed-Vantage Scheme (SBI’s dedicated overseas education loan) offers interest rates starting at about 8.90% p.a. as of June 2026 for collateral-backed loans above ₹7.5 lakh.
+(Note: PM Vidyalaxmi and the CSIS interest subsidy apply only to studies in India, not to overseas study.)

 What Is a Personal Loan?